 You can easily find out which firmware is latest by taking note of the last two Alphabets/digits of a firmware name.
 These 2 alphabets denote that date and month of the firmware release.
 Look at the examples given below:

-In the above CSC part of a Samsung firmware name the first of the last 2 alphabets shows the month.
-“D” is the 4th letter in alphabet and it denotes the 4th month of the English calendar, that is April.
+In the above CSC part of a Samsung firmware name, the first of the last 2 alphabets shows the month.
+“D” is the 4th letter of the alphabet and it denotes the 4th month of the English calendar, that is April.
 In the same way, “K” shows the date (K is the 11th letter), that is 11.
 Thus the date of the first firmware is April 11.
 Thus, the second firmware’s release date is April 06.

-Note: Since firmwares for Verizon Galaxy S4 are not available for download yet, the owners of this device can download the following firmware.
+Note: Since the firmware for Verizon Galaxy S4 is not available for download yet, the owners of this device can download the following firmware.
 It is also official and has been pulled out from the device itself and has been prepared to be installed with Odin.
 Installing any of these files might wipe the system and internal storage of your device and it’ll boot into factory state.
-Backup your phones data before installing.
+Backup your phone’s data before installing.